Hypoparathyroidism is a disorder in which the parathyroid glands in the neck do not produce enough parathyroid hormone (PTH).

 Too much treatment with vitamin D and calcium can cause high blood calcium (hypercalcemia) or high urine calcium (hypercalciuria).
 Excess treatment may sometimes interfere with kidney function, or even cause kidney failure.

 Thakker RV.
 The parathyroid glands, hypercalcemia and hypocalcemia.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 245.BACK TO TOP
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 232.BACK TO TOP

 Reviewed By: Sandeep K. Dhaliwal, MD, board-certified in Diabetes, Endocrinology, and Metabolism, Springfield, VA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.